espressif/vscode-esp-idf-extension/README.md

 | Search in documentation...                      | <kbd>⌘</kbd> <kbd>E</kbd> <kbd>D</kbd> | <kbd>Ctrl</kbd> <kbd>E</kbd> <kbd>D</kbd> |

 The **Add Arduino ESP32 as ESP-IDF Component** command will add [Arduino ESP32](https://github.com/espressif/arduino-esp32) as a ESP-IDF component in your current directory with in `${CURRENT_FOLDER}/components/arduino`.
 You can also use **Create ESP-IDF project** with the `arduino-as-component` template to create a new project folder that includes arduino as ESP-IDF component.

+**Open ESP-IDF Custom Terminal** is not a complete operating system terminal.
+It is a vscode's pseudoterminal implementation used for this extension tasks execution.
+Every command executed is actually a new NodeJS child process spawn with currently opened vscode project directory and environment variables optimized for this extension (i.e. we append ESP-IDF tools to environment PATH).

 ## ESP-IDF Configure extension